Brussels Airlines will stop wet-leasing Airbus A330 aircraft to Eurowings at the end of May and double traffic in summer 2021 - Aviation24.be

 - Brussels Airlines bookings are now handled by the Lufthansa systems and servers.
 It is one of the many savings that have been implemented in the Reboot Plus plan.

-- Brussels Airlines aims at break-even in 2022 and 8 percent EBIT in 2024, which will enable the airline to repay the Belgian State loan.
+- Brussels Airlines aims at break-even in 2022 and 8 percent EBIT in 2024, which will enable the airline to repay the Belgian State loan of 290 million euros.
 Until now, 100 million euros of the loan have not yet been used, enough to go through the summer season.

 - The new CEO Peter Gerber said that the EU Green Pass and vaccination will enable a rebound of air travel in summer 2021 and calls on the Belgian Government to accelerate vaccination.
 He hopes that summer 2021 will see twice as many flights as summer 2020, with Africa at 70% of the normal schedule and a restart of North America (daily to New York and Washington, and 4 times weekly to Montreal as from mid-June)